hejohns/gradescope-utils/README.md

 EECS 490 Gradescope Utilities

 ## DESCRIPTION
-Collection of scripts for gradescope stuff
+Suite of scripts for gradescope stuff

 Each file should contain its own documentation, which can be displayed by running `--help`